CIROH-UA/DEVCON_SNOW_ML/README.md

 The data folder contains pre-processed model training dataframes of approximately 7,000 1-km grid locations to limit the amount of time spent on data processing tasks.
 While a key and essential component of any ML objective, data pre-processing and feature engineering are not a focus of this workbook.

-### Existing methods

-The current NSM uses the same 7-layer deep neural network for each of the 23 regions.
-While regionally-optimized Light Gradient Boosted Models (LGBM) and Extreme Gradient Boosted (XGBoost) algorithms were part of the original model development phase, the standard 7-layer multilayered perceptron (MLP) neural network demonstrated higher overall prediction skill and efficiency than the tree-based models, notably during prolong snow-drought.
-Existing model research and development explores and compares different algorithms, with the best-performing algorithm transitioning to become optimized.

-### Tasks

-The following tasks are expected to be completed before the Hack Week and will be made available to participants a week before the event:
-* Create your own Github account if you do not have one
-* Fork this repository to your personal account
-* Download [Git Desktop](https://desktop.github.com/) and clone the repository to your machine.
-Note, if you are comfortable with the command line process using git, this is an acceptable approach
-* Run through the provided steps in the Getting Started page to set up your appropriate virtual environment
-* Successfully run the Sierra Nevada region(s) of the NSM
-* Review and develop and understanding the model training and development steps
-* Review ML literature and come prepared with algorithms/approaches to enter the Hack Week with explicit algorithm and coding goals.